sc-ventures/cloudbreak-documentation/docs/vm-launch.md

 ## Installing Cloudbreak on your own VM

-This is an advanced deployment option.
+This is a production deployment option.
 Select this option if you have custom requirements.
 Otherwise, you can launch Cloudbreak from a template:

 * [Launch on AWS](aws-launch.md)
 * [Launch on Azure](azure-launch.md)